NamesMT/roo-rocket/README.md

 ## Objectives / Roadmap

-* [x] A pretty, **OPTIMIZED** image!
+* [x] A pretty, *OPTIMIZED* image!
 * [ ] Finish the initial repo layout.
   * [x] Library for the main engine.
   * [ ] Cli app for user setup.
 * [ ] Development environment with amazing DX and power.
-  * DRY: should have a system that allows general prompts to be defined and used across multiple modes, reducing duplication.
+  * [x] DRY: `fuel` context system that allows reusable contexts to be defined and used across multiple files, reducing duplication.
-  * Configurable: Allowing for users to choose their own flavors of Rocket,
+  * Configurable: Allowing for users to choose their own flavors of Rocket.
-* [ ] Trainers branch with clean, specialized codebase for Roo trainers
+* [ ] Trainers branch with clean, specialized codebase for Roo trainers.
-* [ ] Simple setup
+* [ ] Simple setup.
   * Installing should be a breeze, simply execute a command, and `Roo Rocket` is ready to go, on any platform!
 * [ ] Working base prompts
 * [ ] Smart, optimized modes